-MW Clive Coates notes that Mondeuse sometimes has difficulties fully ripening in the cool alpine climates of Savoie and eastern France which can lead to some examples of the wine being very acidic, tart and lacking fruit.
-Such as it is, Gamay finds it's soulmate, and as fate has it, this is destined for a very soapy opera, one involving vampires.
+Clive Coates notes that Mondeuse sometimes has difficulties fully ripening in the cool alpine climates of Savoie and eastern France, which can lead to some examples being very acidic, tart, and lacking fruit.
+Such as it is, Gamay finds its soulmate.

 Dreamy alpine Jacquère grown a days hike from Switzerland.
 Fruit mixes with esters, spices and rustic accents: flint, chives, breadcrumbs, caramel, narcissus, peach pit and lemon balm.
 Empyreumatic aromas (burnt, cooked or smoked qualities) with subtle oxidation and a slight fermentation note.